 This test is CONDITIONAL MANDATORY.

 The purpose of this test is to ensure that the O-DU can meet the most basic requirements of the O-RAN fronthaul to support connecting with a O-RU emulator with weight-based beamforming.
-This test exercises the beamId field found in the C-plane section descriptions as well as section extension = 1 to converge beamforming information to the O-RU emulator of TED.
+This test exercises the beamId field found in the C-plane section descriptions as well as section extension = 1 to convey beamforming information to the O-RU emulator of TED.

 Test Entrance Criteria

-The O-DU DUT must be provisioned to connect with an O-RU for 5G New Radio and be able to synchronize to a common sync source with the O-RU emulator of the TED.
+The O-DU DUT must be provisioned to connect with an O-RU for 5G New Radio and are synchronized with the O-RU emulator of the TED.
 The O-DU DUT could use any of the NR BF profiles for O-RU as specified in the Fronthaul Interoperability Test Specification [25] in Annex A.2 (except using 16-bit fixed point IQ format), or any other suitable profile that satisfies the test scenario.

 The O-DU DUT must exercise at least two different DL beams.
 The two beams under test, i.e. beam=A and beam=B, can have neither a vector size of one (i.e. only contains a single beam weight value) nor have identical beam weight values (i.e. no beamforming).
 Additionally, O-DU DUT cannot assign beamId=0x0000 (i.e. no beamforming) to any of the two beams when sending beamforming information to the O-RU emulator.
 The O-DU might retrieve a list of O-RU beam capabilities to be able to generate beam weight vectors supported by the O-RU emulator.
 The O-DU DUT will use at least any two set of beam weight vectors to converge beamforming information to the O-RU emulator along with the test vectors (IQ data).

-The O-DU must excise at least two different DL beams.
+The O-DU must exercise at least two different DL beams.
 In matrix form, the column dimension of the beam weights, as defined in Section Extension Type 1, Section 5.4.7.1 of O-RAN.WG4.CUS.0-v04 [2], corresponds to the number of beamIds, and the row dimension to the number of TRXs of the O-RU emulator.
-The number of beamIds must be greater than or equal to 2, and the column vectors of the matrix must be independent.
+The number of beamIds must be greater than or equal to 2.
 Additionally, O-DU DUT cannot assign beamId=0x0000 (i.e. no beamforming) to any of the two beams when sending beamforming information to the O-RU emulator.

 The O-DU might retrieve a list of O-RU beam capabilities to be able to generate beam weight vectors (i.e., columns of the beam weight matrix) supported by the O-RU emulator.
 The O-DU DUT will use at least two beam weight vectors to convey beamforming information to the O-RU emulator along with the test vectors (IQ data).